USFOneHealthCodeathon2020/Team1_MicroPowerPlus/README.md

 ## Running our App

-The following packages are required to run PublixPower:
+The following packages are required to run MicroPowerPlus:

 RStudio